benfrick/docs-portfolio/src/doc/commerce/checkout/use-fulfillment-offerings.md

 ##### Step 2: Retrieve the Fulfillment Offerings Job

-After calling [Fulfillment Offerings](https://bitbucket.nike.com/projects/PHYLORD/repos/v2-order-api/browse/fulfillmentofferings/API.md){:target="new-tab"} and receiving a HTTP 202 response, execute a request to [Fulfillment Offerings Job](https://developer.niketech.com/docs/projects/Checkouts%20V2?tab=api#checkout-preview-retrieve-checkout-preview-job-get-1){:target="new-tab"} using the same Fulfillment Offerings ID to check the status of your job.
+After calling [Request Fulfillment Offerings](https://developer.niketech.com/docs/projects/Fulfillment%20Offerings?tab=api){:target="new-tab"} and receiving a HTTP 202 response, execute a request to (https://developer.niketech.com/docs/projects/Fulfillment%20Offerings?tab=api){:target="new-tab"} using the same Fulfillment Offerings ID to check the status of your job.

 To know if the job is done, check the value of the **status** field in the response body as follows: